codeveloperrpai/DissertationAppFinanceManager/README.md

 # Flask and React Financial Management App

-This is a Flask application that provides feature for financial management.
+This is a Flask application that provides features for financial management.

 ## Table of Contents
 - [Overview](#overview)